 He said: “My mental health totally deteriorated.
 I’ve got no family issues; my wife’s been supportive all the way through and my two daughters.
 I had no money worries.
 Everything was okay really; it was all from my back and I don’t know… I just felt I couldn’t go on.”

 Matt realised he needed help and spoke to his family, his GP and his supervisors.
 Doctors administered nerve blockers for his back pain but over time, specialists determined he had sustained significant damage to his facet joints.

 Matt paid privately for an operation which improved his mobility and relieved some of his pain but ultimately his injury was to be career-ending.
 Work provided counselling and a psychologist introduced him to Police Care UK.

-The charity supported Dan and his family through some challenging times, particularly when he went onto half pay then no pay.
+The charity supported Matt and his family through some challenging times, particularly when he went onto half pay then no pay.
 Police Care UK assisted Matt’s eldest daughter, who was starting a law degree, with a laptop and financial assistance, while helping with the cost of essential activities for his younger child, who has her own severe health conditions.

 Matt also had contact with one of Police Care UK’s Peer Support Volunteers.
 Peer supporters have a range of policing experiences and are all retired, typically having left due to ill health and/or injury.
 Speaking to someone who could truly empathise was a turning point for Matt.